syncfusion-content/install-docs/Common/Essential-Studio/Download.md

 ### Free Trial Page

 1. You can evaluate our 30-day free trial from [Free Trial](https://www.syncfusion.com/downloads) page.
-2. Once you fill the required form or made the login using your Syncfusion registered account, you can download the trial installer in the confirmation page.
+2. Once you fill the required form or made the login using the your Syncfusion registered account you can download the trial installer in the confirmation page.
-3. Once you downloaded the trial installer, you can unlock the installer using the unlock key or using the Syncfusion registered login credential.
+3. You can download the latest version trial installer.
+4. You can unlock the installer using the unlock key, also you can unlock the installer using the Syncfusion registered login credential.
-4. You can download the trial installer using the [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page under your registered account at any time before the trial expire.
+5. You can download the trial installer using the [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page under your registered account at any time before the trial expire.
 (Refer the below screenshot).

 ![Trial Downloads](download-images/Download_img1.png)